 I’m looking forward to testing this in the field and hopefully brushing up on my very limited Mandarin!

-Lonely Planet also have other phrasebooks available for the iPhone in a multitude of different languages, each priced at a reasonable £5.99.
+Lonely Planet also has other phrasebooks available for the iPhone in a multitude of different languages, each priced at a reasonable £5.99.

 P.s. if anyone’s interested in how I took screenshots above on an iPhone just hold the home button and press sleep – the screen will flash white for a moment and send the picture to your camera roll.